Skip to main content

 The Hartmann6 problem is usually evaluated on the hypercube xi(0,1)x_i \in (0, 1), so we will define six identical RangeParameterConfigs with these bounds and add these to an ExperimentConfig along with other metadata about the experiment.

 You may specify additional features like parameter constraints to further refine the search space and parameter scaling to help navigate parameters with nonuniform effects.
-For more on configuring experiments, see this recipe.

 # Define six float parameters for the Hartmann6 function